pranavpandey/dynamic-engine/README.md

 ### Dependency

-It depends on the [Dynamic Utils](https://github.com/pranavpandey/dynamic-utils) to perform various internal operations.
+It depends on the [dynamic-utils](https://github.com/pranavpandey/dynamic-utils) to perform various internal operations.
 So, its functions can also be used to perform other useful operations.

 ---